Devil dog memories

 - Cover with remaining cakes, flat side down.

-- For the flour butter cream filling: In a small saucepan over medium-low heat whisk flour, milk and salt until blended and no lumps remain.
+- For the filling: In a small saucepan over medium-low heat whisk flour, milk and salt until blended and no lumps remain.
 Cook mixture, stirring with a wooden spoon, until it thickens, pulls away from the sides of the pan and forms a smooth ball.
+This will take at least 5 minutes of hard stirring with the wooden spoon until the dough leaves a skin in the pan and is not sticky.

 - In another bowl, beat butter and shortening until blended.
 Add vanilla and beat well.
-Gradually add sugar mixture beating until mixture is smooth, thick and fluffy.
+Gradually add sugar mixture, 1 tablespoon at a time, beating until mixture is smooth, thick and fluffy.

 I officially love these!
 I especially love the history and story behind them.
 It’s funny, but I don’t end up making many of the recipes that I see on blogs (don’t know why).
 HOWEVER, I will be trying this one out and tweaking it to make it gluten free.
 Thanks for sharing.